newrelic-experimental/newrelic-mparticle-integration/README.md

 - rpmId
 - appId

+## Building
+To generate the 3rd party notices file use  `gradle downloadLicenses` and use one of the resulting files in `build/reports/license/`
 ## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.